Lundvald/nsi-minlog/README.txt

 ===

 ```
-CREATE USER 'bemyndigelse'@'localhost' IDENTIFIED BY '';
+CREATE USER 'minlog'@'localhost' IDENTIFIED BY '';
-CREATE DATABASE bemyndigelse;
+CREATE DATABASE minlog;
-GRANT ALL PRIVILEGES ON bemyndigelse.* TO 'bemyndigelse'@'localhost';
+GRANT ALL PRIVILEGES ON minlog.* TO 'minlog'@'localhost';

-CREATE DATABASE bemyndigelsetest;
+CREATE DATABASE minlogtest;
-GRANT ALL PRIVILEGES ON bemyndigelsetest.* TO 'bemyndigelse'@'localhost';
+GRANT ALL PRIVILEGES ON minlogtest.* TO 'minlog'@'localhost';
 ```